yogmel/shortly-test/README.md

 - MobX and MobX React: used to create a connection between View and ViewModel via observables and observer.
 - Sass / Scss: the CSS preprocessor was chosen to take advantage of their nesting properties, mixins and constants.
 - CSS Modules: the main way of styling.
 It was my first time using it, so there might have a lot of room to change.
+- Jest and React Testing Library: used for component testing (both), model and viewmodel logic (Jest).

 ---